Financial Aid and Scholarships

 Deciding to attend a Catholic college or university is deciding to make an important investment in your future.
 Like any long-term investment, it is important to research the value of Catholic education while discovering ways to make your investment more cost efficient.
 Take the time to understand financial aid because, although financial support is available through the institution and state and federal government, the responsibility for paying for college rests with the student and/or family.

-National CCAA Scholarship
+National CCAA Scholarships

 Many of the National CCAA member institutions offer scholarships for incoming and continuing students attending their institutions.
 Visit their websites to learn more about scholarship opportunities through these institutions.